Destroy Rebuild Until God Shows: Break-up (2012)

-Reunion and Destroy Rebuild (2020–present)
+Reunion, Destroy Rebuild and Until God Shows (2020–present)

 In February 2020, an Instagram account for the band was made and a VK page that leaked information about many upcoming songs, signalling a reunion of the band with Owens being the only founding member to return since their break up in 2012.
 In March 2020 Owens confirmed the possibility of upcoming tour dates on his Twitter account the following day new single was shared dubbed "King I Am" demo was released following a Forbes Magazine Q&A. In February 2021, the band announced they have signed to Velocity Records with a planned future album release.

 On September 8, 2021, the band announced guitarist Jona Weinhofen, formerly of Bring Me the Horizon, Bleeding Through and I Killed the Prom Queen, was joining the group as their guitarist for upcoming tours.
 On December 15, 2021, the band announced that bassist and backing vocalist Aaron Patrick, formerly of All That Remains, Bury Your Dead and Devildriver, would be joining the group for touring duties as well.

 On February 2, 2022, the band debuted their first single featured on their second album Destroy Rebuild titled "Destiny".
 The song was released through Velocity Records.
 On April 22, 2022, Aaron Stechauner was revealed to be the touring drummer.

 On June 17, 2022 the band released their second album Destroy Rebuild.

+On May 30, 2024 the band dropped a new song and music video, "Hunger Pangs".
+Craig would comment on the release and say "Hunger Pangs" is a song about an insatiable urge and unquenchable thirst for love.
+This song is both a new era and return to form for D.R.U.G.S.,".
+The song is from their third album Until God Shows, released on September 27, 2024.